-Applications must meet all of the following Minimum Threshold requirements to receive consideration for an allocation or award of LIHTC.
+Applications must meet all of the following Minimum Threshold requirements, as further defined by the Consolidated Application instructions, to receive consideration for an allocation or award of LIHTC.

 Failure to meet any Minimum Threshold will result in the immediate rejection of the application.
+HHFDC also may conclude an application is sufficiently inadequate, incomplete, or otherwise generally deficient to be ineligible for an award.

-1. Market Study
+1. Market Study and Design Expectations